Track Your Health at the Cellular Level: Biomarker Testing for Healthy Aging

 Dry January is just one of many methods to improve your cognitive, mental and physical wellness.
 At Aviv Clinics, we’re focused on optimizing your brain and body health through the revolutionary Aviv Medical Program.

 The Aviv Medical Program crafts a multidisciplinary treatment plan tailored to you and your needs and goals.
-This bespoke program is based on a comprehensive evaluation of your health, which includes:
+This bespoke program is based on a physician-guided evaluation of your health, which can include:

 The Aviv Medical Program builds your foundation for brain and body health by combining supportive therapies and lifestyle modifications.